avpripri/avpripri/README.md

 "Airspeed 30...40..45...
 All green, rotate"

-You speed up briskly down the runway and the nose raises
+You speed up briskly down the runway and ease back as the airplane says rotate and the nose of the plane raises above the horizon... wheels off.

-"All green...
+"Wheels off...
+All green...
 50 feet, straight ahead"

-The field to the left is obviously nice and wide open a good spot to land if I had to.
-The monitor shows it on the airport map and the words "Warning - Terrain"
+The field to the left is obviously nice and wide open a good spot to land if one had to.
+The monitor shows it painted in faint translucent green in the airport map and the words The tall trees and hill to the right are in red and "Warning - Terrain" is displayed nearby.

 "All green...
 200 feet, straight ahead"